ncrncornell/CED2AR3/README.md

 CED2AR 3 has a modular architecture.
 While originally developed in a monorepo, it has been split up now that development has largely stabilized for the base services in the reference implemntation.
 Currently, there are actually 3 different build systems in use: primarily Maven for the rdb and core serices, but also a simple mill script for publishing the API for different backends, and finally, SBT for the client.
+In principle, it would likely be possible to switch most of these to `mill`, though for now we've used the most appropriate build tool for each case.
+Additionally, we use primary two languages: Scala and Java.
+Some modules are either one or the other, except core-services, which currently uses both languages.